• Print

 3. Fire those who can never do the work needed without your constant involvement to make room for those who can.

 If you are terrified of trying this and have a list of excuses why this is a bad idea, the only thing you are managing is your ego.
-Perhaps you’re afraid to admit your people can function quite well without your approval or input on every stupid little thing.
-Or it could be you are proof of the peter principle, and would be happier and more useful if you stopped managing and worked solo.
+Perhaps you’re afraid to admit your people can function quite well without your approval or input on every little thing.
+Or it could be you are proof of the Peter Principle, and would be happier and more useful if you stopped managing and worked solo.
 A bigger paycheck is not a healthy trade for making yourself and your staff miserable.

 Good managers are brave, and generous with trust in their people.
 They want them to mature in their judgment and grow in their skills, preferring to err on the side of trusting too much than trusting too little.
 They take pleasure in letting go and giving power away to their staff, accepting that when someone who works for them shines, they shine too.

-But if you do not enjoy these things, and struggle to trust you staff, or can’t bear to see a decision made or reward earned without your name all over it, you should stop managing people.
+But if you do not enjoy these things, and struggle to trust your staff, or can’t bear to see a decision made or reward earned without your name all over it, you should stop managing people.
 You and everyone who works for you will be happier if you did.

 Hugs and kisses,